jmartinezot/skeleton-action-lab/README.md

 Use `config/nturgbd-cross-subject/motion.yaml` to train the motion stream.
 To feed the Kaggle one-hot file directly, change both `data_path` entries in the chosen config to `/workspace/data/NTU60/kaggle_raw/NTU60_CS.npz`; the loader auto-detects layout and label format.

-### Low-memory preset (smaller batch/window)

-If you encounter GPU OOM, a lighter config is provided:
+**Low-memory option:** If you encounter GPU OOM, a lighter config is provided:

 ```bash
 cd /workspace/FreqMixFormer